github/developer.github.com/content/v3/orgs/teams.md

   </p>
 </div>

-In order to get if a user is a member of a team, the authenticated user must be a member of the team.
+In order to list members in a team, the team must be visible to the authenticated user.

     GET /teams/:id/members/:username